fossasia/badgemagic.fossasia.org/README.txt

 * Access Token: Under the *Your access token* heading
 * Access Token Secret: Under the *Your access token* heading
 * Choose if you want the @replies included or not
+* Select Twitter Follow Button to show options
+* Choose to Show the button, Add your Twitter name, Show your follower count and your language (defaults to en [English])
 * Click Save

 Enjoy!